 A Guide to Precious and Semi-Precious Gemstones

 Emerald is a green-colored gemstone.
-It’s composed of the mineral beryl and derives its green coloration from trace chromium and also vanadium (sometimes).
+It’s originate the mineral beryl and derives its green coloration from trace chromium and also vanadium (sometimes).

 The hardness of beryl is between 7.5 and 8.0 on the Mohs scale.
 Emerald gemstone is also known as Panna Stone or Panna Ratna (in Hindi).